dennissxz/data-science-handbook/37-neural-networks/00-neural-networks.md

 ### Activation Functions

 There are several kinds of activation functions we can choose to build a neural network.
-Their advantages and weakness are discussed in [trainability](03-trainability)
+Their advantages and weakness are discussed in [trainability](03-trainability) section.

 #### Sigmoid and tanh